The workshop will not take place in 2020 due to Covid-19. We hope to offer it in the summer of 2021. Please check back early in 2021 for details

 Review of applications will be conducted on a rolling basis and applicants will be notifiied within three weeks of receiving their application.
 To ensure there is space available for you, we recommend you apply as soon as possible.

 • The training is tuition free to the participants

 • A non-refundable $50 fee covers lunch and materials.

 • Participants will be responsible for their other meals, lodging, and travel expenses, Participants will also be responsible for making their own travel and hotel arrangements, but since space is limited, please do not make any non-refundable reservations until you are notified that you are accepted into the program.
-The Hotel Durant http://hoteldurantberkeley.com/ is the closest hotel to the workshop site (one block).
-The Bancroft Hotel is also nearby (two blocks) and slightly less expensive but with smaller rooms http://bancrofthotel.com/ .
-A more economical option is the YMCA http://ymca-cba.org/locations/downtown-berkeley-hotel A longer walk—about 30 minutes, but it is on a bus route that comes within one block of the Institute.
-Other options are listed here:http://calparents.berkeley.edu/guide/visiting/stay.html .
+The Graduate Hotel is the closest hotel to the workshop site (one block).
+The Bancroft Hotel is also nearby (two blocks) and slightly less expensive but with smaller rooms.
+Another option is the Berkeley City Club Hotel, which is about four blocks from the Institute.
+A more economical option is the YMCA.
+It is a longer walk—about 30 minutes, but it is on a bus route that comes within one block of the Institute.
+Other options may be found here: https://visit.berkeley.edu/lodging-and-dining/.
 Many reasonably priced restaurants are within a short walk of campus.

 • Partial travel stipends may be available in case of financial need.